Last updated on .

 Trench 3

 In 2008, Armenian PhD student and archeologist Diana Zardaryan unearthed the world’s earliest known shoe in Trench 3.
 The Areni-1 Shoe dates to around 3500 BC.
-It measures 24.5 centimeters long and 7.6 to 10 centimeters wide and was made from a single piece of leather and fit to the owner’s right foot.
+It measures 24.5 centimeters long and 7.6 to 10 centimeters wide and was made from a single piece of leather fit to the owner’s right foot.
 It was found stuffed with loose grass to either maintain its shape or prepare it for storage.
 The shoe is now on display in the History Museum of Armenia in Yerevan.

 Trench 3 at the Areni-1 cave complex in Areni, Armenia